 The most common classes of datetime modules are:

 datetime module date class (datetime.date)

-As we know that datetime module has many inbuilt classes, date is one of them.
-With the help of this date class we can perform many tasks.
+As we know, the datetime module has many inbuilt classes, and date is one of them.
+With the help of this date class, we can perform many tasks.

-Let’s see some example of datetime date class.
+Let’s see some examples of the datetime date class.

 from datetime import date sam_DOB = date(1999,11,26) print("Sam date of birth is:", sam_DOB) print('the data type if sam_DOB variable is',type(sam_DOB))